sithu-khant/ztm-extension/README.md

 * <img height='15' src="https://files.mastodon.social/accounts/avatars/000/207/529/original/0145568d36350108.png" alt="Tuta logo"> Tuta is the world's most secure email service, easy to use and private by design.
 [More Information](https://tuta.com/).

 ## Version List
+* 2024.6.19
+    * Added newest ZTM course to the list
 * 2024.6.5
     * Added newest ZTM course to the list
 * 2024.5.20